Runtime configuration

 You can see that we’re expecting to use a my-configmap-key file stored somewhere in the classpath.
 In order to materialize the Configmap will be as easy as running the --config configmap syntax:

-kamel run --config configmap:my-cm config-configmap-route.groovy
+kamel run --config configmap:my-cm config-configmap-route.yaml

 As soon as the Integration starts, the Camel K operator will take care to mount a volume with the Configmap 's content.